Guilty Gear X

 Ky Kiske dreaming about dolphins.

 Once again, Guilty Gear X's visuals made a pretty big impact when the game first arrived in arcades (and on consoles, especially)!
 The animation can be described as "anime style"... in other words, frame counts are kept low, but sprites have excellent and stylish key-frames, animating impressively where it counts.
 However, some characters animations could move a bit more fluidly... especially when comparing them to what I consider "the best" 2D fighting game animation out there.
-To put it bluntly, the overall animation of Guilty Gear X doesn't come close to the fluidity of Capcom's Street Fighter III series... (an understandable compromise for the larger sprites I suppose).
-Still, GGX's exciting animation brings justice to the oddball character designs and catchy aesthetic of the game.
-The colorful, diverse and dynamic fighters of the Guilty Gear X series duel in some of the flashiest and most intense battles you'll see in any fighting game.
+To put it bluntly, as an "animation appreciator", the overall quality of Guilty Gear X's animation doesn't quite match up to the fluidity of Capcom's Street Fighter III series... (a fair and understandable compromise for the larger sprites, I suppose).
+Even so, GGX's exciting and intriguing animation brings justice to the oddball character designs and catchy aesthetic of the title.
+A must-own, must play during the PS2 / Dreamcast era, I'd say.
+The colorful, diverse and dynamic fighters of the Guilty Gear X roster must be seen dueling in some of the flashiest and most intense battles you'll see in any fighting game.

 View more products at TFG Shop